KenKundert/inform/doc/user.rst

 An exception, :class:`inform.Error`, is provided that takes the same arguments as an informant.
 This allows you to catch the exception and handle it if you like.
+Any arguments you pass into the exception are retained and are available when processing the exception.
 The exception provides the *report* and *terminate* methods that processes the exception as an error or fatal error if you find that you can do nothing else with the exception:

 .. code-block:: python